benresonance-star/Task-Checker/specification.md

 >
 > **Visual Identity**:
 > - Implement a high-contrast UI (Light and Dark) with theme persistence.
 > - **Branding & Style System**: Implement a dynamic theme engine using CSS Variables.
-Add a floating, draggable, and resizable **Branding Console** for admins to live-adjust colors and corner radii (Card, Button, Container) with real-time global sync via Firestore `settings/theme`.
+Add a floating, draggable, and resizable **Branding Console** for admins to live-adjust colors and corner radii (Card, Button, Container).
+Support **Style Snapshots** (Theme Library) for capturing and hot-swapping brand identities with real-time global sync via Firestore `settings/theme` and `themePresets`.
 Use `translate3d` and `requestAnimationFrame` for smooth HUD movement.
 > - **Standardized Radii Scales**: Define and use `rounded-button`, `rounded-card`, and `rounded-container` linked to dynamic CSS variables.
 > - **Project Context (Light Mode)**: Use `bg-blue-100/70` for main sections and `bg-white/80` for inner metadata cards (Identification, Planning, Building) with outlines matching text color.
 > - **Brand Identity**: Logo is a simple white tick inside an orange circle (`#E67E33`).
 Brand name stylized as `checkMATE`.